Sutton Place Neighborhood Guide

 Discover Things to Do in Midtown East

-Spanning just five city blocks between First Avenue and its namesake avenue, Sutton Place is one of the tiniest and most exclusive neighborhoods in New York City.
-Just blocks away, Midtown East is all business—home to corporate headquarters for the 9-5 crowd and luxury boutiques for the shopping-savvy.
+Spanning just five city blocks Sutton Place is one of the most exclusive neighborhoods in New York City.
+Just blocks away, Midtown East is home to numerous corporate headquarters, luxury boutiques and an impressive selection of home furnishings, antiques and design showrooms.
 Enjoy proximity to all there is to see and do nearby, then return to the quiet streets of Sutton Place.

 Where to Eat in Sutton Place

 Mr. Chow has been serving Chinese food in its elegant Sutton Place setting since 1979.
-After all these years, it’s still considered a place to see and be seen; don’t miss the Beijing chicken and Chinese broccoli lightly stir-fried with garlic.
+After all these years, it’s still considered a place to see and be seen.
 A few blocks to the south, Smith & Wollensky has also been open since the 1970s, serving their famous steaks, surf and turf, and wine.

 Mr. Chow: 324 E 57th St